 High interest rate.
 Again, because you may be considered high risk, you can likely expect a higher APR, which means you’ll be paying more in interest on your purchases.
 Look for the lowest possible APR you can qualify for.

 No frills features.
 Most cards that a low income earner will qualify for don’t offer extras like cash back rewards, access to concierge services, travel benefits and complimentary rental car insurance coverage.

 Low credit limit.
 If you earn a low income, your credit limit will also be low.
 Credit card providers can only extend the amount of credit that the borrower can realistically repay.

 Are there any cards available to someone with no income?

 Yes, some providers will offer a credit card to an individual with no income.
 Keep in mind some of these cards have high annual fees and your credit limit will be set accordingly.
 Additionally, just because the credit card has no income requirements, it doesn’t necessarily mean you’ll be approved for it.
 You will need to meet other criteria like age, residency and credit score requirements.

-It can be frustrating to be denied for a credit card, but don’t lose hope: There are options available to those with low income and poor credit.
-If you’ve applied for some cards with no minimum income requirements and still find yourself out of luck, you can consider applying for a secured credit card.
+It can be frustrating getting denied for a credit card, even low income credit cards, but don’t lose hope: There are options available to those with low income and poor credit.
+If you’ve applied for some low income credit cards with no minimum income requirements and still find yourself out of luck, you can consider applying for a secured credit card.
 Secured credit cards allow you to rebuild your credit score.
 With a low security deposit, you can start adding positive information to your credit history.

 Secured credit cards in Canada